 - college transcript(s)

-- An application fee of $90 is required but may be waived if the applicant meets certain criteria.
-Students seeking a waiver may contact the Physical Sciences Division Dean of Students.
+- An application fee of $90 is required but may be waived if the applicant meets any of the application fee waiver criteria specified by the Physical Sciences Division.
+Applicants may also contact the Physical Sciences Division Dean of Students with any questions about fee waivers.

 Applicants to our graduate program typically have strong backgrounds in the Physical Sciences and Mathematics.
 If an applicant does not hold a degree in these areas, it is important for the applicant to demonstrate the necessary background to succeed in the program.
 Evidence of a solid foundation in Physics and Mathematics can be obtained through coursework or other experiences such as presentations, posters, and published papers.
 Information about these can be provided in the Astronomy Supplement portion of the application to demonstrate preparedness for graduate-level work in Astronomy and Astrophysics.

-Please send all inquiries about the admissions process to Laticia Rebeles, Graduate Student Affairs Administrator, firstname.lastname@example.org, (773) 702-9808.
-Questions about academic matters may be directed to Professor Rich Kron, Assistant Chair of Academic Affairs, email@example.com.
+Please send all inquiries about the admissions process to Laticia Rebeles, Graduate Student Affairs Administrator, email@example.com, (773) 702-9808.
+Questions about academic matters may be directed to Professor Fausto Cattaneo, Assistant Chair of Academic Affairs, firstname.lastname@example.org.